About This Program

 - SPM 470 - Internship or SPM Elective (3)

-UC’s Sports Management curriculum incorporates classes in business, public relations, and management with liberal arts electives.
+Utica University’s Sports Management curriculum incorporates classes in business, public relations, and management with liberal arts electives.
 Students become familiar with accounting, economics, general management, marketing, law, finance, human resources, and strategic management and leadership.
 Public relations courses address topics in media writing, marketing, sports marketing and law, among others.

 Sports Management Faculty